Ailyn: Other works

-In 2011 she contributed to the Austrian power metal band Serenity's album Death & Legacy, singing the songs "The Chevalier" and "Prayer".
+In 2011, Ailyn contributed to Austrian power metal band Serenity's album Death & Legacy, singing on the songs "The Chevalier" and "Prayer".
 She is also featured in the video "The Chevalier".

-In 2014 she collaborated with several other bands such as the Spanish Metal band Diabulus in Musica for whom she sang the song "Furia de Libertad" for their album Argia.
-For the Greek Symphonic Metal band Enemy of Reality she was featured in the song "Needle Bites" and its music video, from their album Rejected Gods.
+In 2014, she collaborated with several other bands, such as Spanish symphonic metal band Diabulus in Musica, for whom she contributed vocals to the song "Furia de Libertad" from their album Argia.
+The Greek symphonic metal band Enemy of Reality featured her in the song "Needle Bites" and its music video, from their album Rejected Gods.
 She performed live with German/Norwegian symphonic metal band Leaves' Eyes at their 10th anniversary show in Wieze, Belgium.

-Ailyn Giménez is mentioned in the Dutch metal band The Gentle Storm's album The Diary booklet for useful advice she gave regarding the band's "Shores of India" music video.
+Ailyn is mentioned in the booklet of the Dutch metal band The Gentle Storm's album The Diary for useful advice she gave regarding the band's "Shores of India" music video.

 Ailyn participated on two albums by the metal opera project Melted Space; The Great Lie (2015) and Darkening Light (2018).

-In 2017, Ailyn announced her collaboration with Italian metal band Secret Rule: She will be featured on their upcoming album The Key to the World and music video.
-She also hinted there are some more collaborations to be announced.
-She is also composing her solo music but doesn't want to rush this process.
+In 2017, Ailyn announced her collaboration with Italian metal band Secret Rule: She will be featured on their upcoming album The Key to the World and in a music video.
+She also hinted that there are some more collaborations to be announced.
+She is also composing music for her solo project but does not want to rush this process.